-Several development projects that we've been involved in are of requests for iBeacon-like attributes - implementing similar protocol but with a varying levels of modifications.
+Several development projects that we've been involved in are requests for iBeacon-like attributes - implementing similar protocol but with varying levels of modifications.
 The good news is that you can implement the iBeacon on your own.
 There will be another article released soon, where we talk about EddystoneTM

 – Google’s latest beacon protocol.
 Stay tuned for that.

 For those really curious about the type of projects we have done using iBeacon and other Beacon protocols, I will just say that there are various combinations but mostly it boils down to users' behavioural monitoring based on location.
 We focused on product development, so our clients could remain focused on their customer's buy-in and marketing.

 iBeacon is a one-way transmitting protocol.
 You have to set the device to be non-connectable and always stay in advertising mode.
 The reason for non-connectable should be a no-brainer because if you are connected, BLE will not advertise.
 To save power, you will want to broadcast in a longer time interval.
 You can try a 100ms broadcasting interval and slowly fine-tune it from there.

 The above illustration describes the iBeacon protocol in the simplest way possible.
 All BLE SDKs should have provision to modify the advertising data, so make sure to arrange your advertising data as per the protocol or the iBeacon will not work.
 To officially work with iBeacon, you will need to license the technology from Apple.
 You can read Apple's beginner document for more information (source